mtornatta/cs261-handbook-example/dictionary.md

 # Dictionaries

 A dictionary is a unordered and indexed structure.
-It stores data which is mapped to a key through the use of a hashing function.
+It stores data which is mapped to a key.

 # In Memory